 Method 7: Manually update or reinstall Discord

-If none of the above methods works, you may want to try manually applying a Discord update, or simply reinstalling the application.
+If none of the above methods works, you may want to apply a Discord update or reinstate the application manually.

 You can download it by navigating to the Download Discord page in your browser, and choosing the appropriate version for your system.